matrix-io/matrix-creator-hal/README.md

 ![Build Status](https://drone.matrix.one/api/badges/matrix-io/matrix-creator-hal/status.svg)

-MATRIX Hardware Abstraction Layer (HAL) is an open source library for directly interfacing with the MATRIX device.
+[MATRIX Hardware Abstraction Layer (HAL)](https://matrix-io.github.io/matrix-documentation/matrix-hal/overview/) is an open source library for directly interfacing with the MATRIX Creator and MATRIX Voice.
 MATRIX HAL consists of driver files written in C++ which enable the user to write low level programs in C++.

 ## Install from Package